Warsen/KamiHime-scripts/README.md

 _Kamihime Item Management_ - (In Development) Levels your weapons, levels your eidolons, skills your weapons, skills your grails, and sells your N rarity weapons and eidolons.

-**Go to Enhance through My Page to run scripts that have been defined by options near the beginning of the script.
-Press F12 to open developer tools and check the console tab to view script progress.**

-Check near the beginning of the script to modify what gets done in what order and to set options on whether SR weapons or eidolons get leveled, whether SR weapons get skill leveled after the SSRs, and whether cherub weapons or rare eidolons get sold.
+Draws all of your gem gacha for you.

+To let the script do your enhancements, visit Enhance through My Page.
+To let the script draw your gacha, visit the Gem Gacha page.
+Open the developer tools console (F12) at those pages to check progress.

+_Kamihime Auto Raiding_ - (In Development) Automatically joins incoming raid requests.
+Pushes you past the results screen.

+To let the script begin joining raid requests, visit the Check Requests page.
+To leave the auto raid request loop, navigate somewhere else at the results screen.

+## Other

 Thanks to shilba for sharing scripts.
 I wouldn't have found how to use the game's API on my own.